vitta-hiring/welcome/readme.md

 1. Save your solution on a public `Github` repository as `vc`-`c` `v`-`n` where:
     1. `c` is the challenge you chosed!
 Example: `be` for back-end, `fe` for front-end, etc!
 Check at the challenge's page!
     1. `v` is the version of the challenge!
 It can be `1.0`, `1.1`, `2.0`!
     1. `n` are the initials of your name!
-Filipe Forattini would be `ff`!
+So Filipe Forattini would be `ff`!

    **Attention!** If I choose the back-end challenge Square of Squares (BE2) I'd name my repository as `vc-be2.0-ff`.
 1. Send an e-mail to `recrutamento@vitta.me` with the link to your repository;